borkdude/deps-infer/README.md

 ## Use cases

-This tool can be useful when you want to port scripts (e.g. [babashka](https://github.com/babashka/babashka) scripts) to a `deps.edn` project.
+This tool can be used for e.g.:

+- Porting scripts (e.g. [babashka](https://github.com/babashka/babashka)
+scripts) to a `deps.edn` project.
+- Migrating from git deps to mvn deps
+- Checking if there is a newer version available

 ## Run